vmchale/apple/README.md

 [1] 3 4 5 6 7
 ```

-The JIT'ed Apple moving average happens to be faster than the rolling mean from
+The JIT'ed moving average in Apple happens to be faster than the rolling mean from
 the [zoo package](https://cran.r-project.org/web/packages/zoo/index.html).

 ## Dimension As a Functor